 - People with all types of cancer are diagnosed and treated in HCI's outpatient clinics.

-- Treatment can include chemotherapy, radiation therapy, and small surgical procedures.
+- Treatment can include chemotherapy, radiation therapy, and surgical procedures.

-- Patients requiring hospitalization are admitted to the 50-bed cancer hospital at Huntsman Cancer Institute.
+- Patients requiring hospitalization are admitted to the 100-bed cancer hospital at Huntsman Cancer Institute.

 - HCI researchers have identified a number of cancer-causing genes, including the genes responsible for melanoma, colon and breast cancer, and paraganglioma.
 These discoveries have led to improvements in cancer care and prevention.

-- HCI holds Cancer Center designation by the National Cancer Institute (NCI), and is the only NCI-Designated Cancer Center in the five-state Intermountain West.
+- HCI holds Comprehensive Cancer Center designation by the National Cancer Institute (NCI), and is the only NCI-Designated Comprehensive Cancer Center in the five-state Intermountain West.

-- Huntsman Cancer Institute is part of the University of Utah Health Sciences.
+- HCI is part of the University of Utah Health Sciences.

 - HCI operates several high-risk clinics that focus on melanoma and breast, colon, and pancreas cancers.
 HCI treats patients with all forms of cancer.

-- HCI utilizes a team approach to cancer care that includes personalized treatment, genetic counseling, educational resources, and pain and palliative care.
+- HCI’s only focus is to take care of people with cancer and to improve their quality and level of care.
+HCI utilizes a team approach to cancer care that includes personalized treatment, genetic counseling, educational resources, and pain and palliative care.

-- HCI manages the Utah Population Database (UPDB), the largest genetic database in the world, with more than 16 million records linked to genealogies, health records, and vital statistics.
+- HCI manages the Utah Population Database (UPDB), the largest genetic database in the world, with more than 22M records linked to genealogies, health records, and vital statistics.

 By The Numbers

 - 67 chemotherapy infusion treatments